+2015, 2016 Archival work on Wati varieties: Ngalia, Tjupan, Cundalee Wangka, Kuwarra,

+Yulparija

-2015, 2016 Archival work on Wati varieties: Ngalia, Tjupan, Cundalee Wangka, Kuwarra, Yulparija 2013- Work with members of Southern New England Algonquian language communities and revitalization, using archival sources.
+2013- Work with members of Southern New England Algonquian language communities documentation and revitalization, using archival sources.

-(Mohegan (2012-) Quinnipiac (2013-2015), Unkechaug (2015-)) on language documentation variety of Yolŋu Matha, working with the last speakers on language materials and texts.
+(Mohegan (2012-) Quinnipiac (2013-2015), Unkechaug (2015-)) on language undescribed variety of Yolnu Matha, working with the last speakers on language materials and texts.
 Three field trips in 2004, 2005 and 2007.
-Funded under ELDP FTG0010 and NSF BCS-
+Funded under ELDP

-2004-2007 Work in Arnhem Land (Northern Australia) on Yan-Nhanu, a previously undescribed concentrated at One Arm Point Aboriginal Community, working with the few remaining elderly speakers on oral history, syntax and learners' materials (1999, 2001, 2003, 2008, 2011).
+2004-2007 Work in Arnhem Land (Northern Australia) on Yan-Nhaηu, a previously trips concentrated at One Arm Point Aboriginal Community, working with the few remaining elderly speakers on oral history, syntax and learners' materials (1999, 2001, 2003, 2008, 2011).
 The trips also included some literacy and linguistic training of Bardi teachers at One Arm Point School and discussion of language loss and revitalization issues with high school students.
 Contact with speakers continues.

-0643517 and NSF-0844550
+FTG0010 and NSF BCS-0643517 and NSF-0844550

 1999- Work in the Kimberley region of North-Western Western Australia on Bardi.
-Five trips

-Work in Western Queensland on Garlali and Wangkumara.
-One trip of one month to interview the last speakers and part-speakers of the languages (now all deceased).
+Five interview the last speakers and part-speakers of the languages (now all deceased).
 Work included checking traditional locations of languages, obtaining information about song texts, and elicitation.